6 Mistakes to avoid with EA CE

 CPAs for example, can take courses in 23 different subject matter areas.
 Many CPE providers, including FunCPE offer courses for CPAs, EAs and many other professionals.
 So you will see courses on the website that are valid for CPAs but not valid for EAs.

 The courses on our site are clearly marked which licenses and professions they are valid for, but you do need to be aware of the restrictions.
+Feel free to contact us if you are not sure.

 Examples of unacceptable subject areas for EA credit